How To Choose A Credit Card in Australia: Steps & Best Tips

 Here are the main categories, with general pros and cons to help you decide.

-Often useful if you sometimes carry a balance, because a lower purchase rate can reduce interest costs over time (assuming the rate stays low and you’re eligible for it).
+These may be useful if you expect to carry a balance, because a lower purchase rate may reduce interest costs compared with a higher-rate card.

-Often suited to light or irregular users who want to keep annual costs down.
-These cards may have fewer extras or rewards.
+These may suit people who want to keep annual costs down.
+Some low-fee cards may have fewer additional features.

-Can help some people manage existing card debt by moving it to a lower or 0% introductory rate for a period.
-Check the transfer fee, the revert rate, the promotional end date, and any conditions (for example, what happens if you miss a payment).
+These can assist some consumers who want to move existing credit card debt to a lower or 0% introductory rate for a period.
+Check any balance transfer fee, the ongoing rate after the promotional period, the promotional end date, and all conditions that apply.

-May include travel perks, insurance or concierge-style extras, but typically come with higher annual fees and sometimes higher rates.
-Consider whether you’re likely to use the benefits and meet any eligibility criteria.
+These may include travel-related perks, insurance or other features, but they often come with higher fees and sometimes higher rates.
+Consider whether you are likely to use the features and meet any eligibility criteria.

 Warning signs to watch for